What is least privilege access?

 Operational errors caused by excessive permissions

-Least privilege reduces these risks by narrowing the scope of what any individual identity can access.
+Least privilege access reduces these risks by narrowing the scope of what individuals can reach.
 Even if credentials are compromised, the potential impact is contained.

 Least privilege and identity management